Q2 Tenant Dispute Season: Defending Your CAM Reconciliation

 Where CapVeri Fits

-CapVeri's audit trail provides the documentation needed to defend reconciliation calculations in Q2.
+CapVeri's audit trail gives you the documentation to defend reconciliation calculations in Q2.
 Every calculation step, GL account, and allocation decision is logged and exportable.
-When a tenant's auditor questions your methodology, CapVeri's calculation trace shows exactly how each number was derived and which lease clause it implements.
+When a tenant's auditor questions your method, CapVeri's calculation trace shows exactly how each number was derived and which lease clause it follows.

 Need to verify your landlord's CAM charges?